Zentiph/Zentiph/README.md

 <h2 align="center" id="currently">⚡ Currently</h2>

 * 🎓 CS undergrad @ RIT, focusing on backend, SWEN, and developer tooling
-* 🧑‍🏫 Former Student Lab Instructor (SLI) for an intro CS course, where I helped new students debug code, understand core concepts, and build confidence
 * 🛠️ Maintaining <a href="https://github.com/Zentiph/CatBot">CatBot</a> and getting ready to publish v1.0.0 of <a href="https://github.com/Zentiph/ironclad">ironclad</a>
 * 🔍 Looking for <b>internships/co-ops in software engineering / backend / QA</b>